dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`context`: An instance to global information about an application environment.
+`context`: An instance of global information about an application environment.

 **Code Snippet**